 Books Mentioned in the Podcast

 If you would like to learn more about Dhyanyogi, you may enjoy reading his biography: This House is on Fire - The Life of Shri Dhyanyogi.

 Many people have heard of the extraordinary phenomenon of Kundalini Awakening in which a persons body is swept by muscle spasms, indescribable sensations & sharp pains running throughout the body.
 He feels his body tearing within.
 Then suddenly he laughs & is overcome with bliss.
 When allowed to progress to completion, this process may culminate in deep psychological balance, inner strength, and emotional maturity.
 Psychiatrist Lee Sanneli, cofounder of the Kundalini Clinic in San Francisco, differentiates this from a psychotic episode.
 Instead, it is a psychophysiological transformation, or 'rebirth' process as natural as physical birth.

 The American Sanskrit Institute offers every stage of Sanskrit Studies starting with a deep grounding in the Sanskrit Alphabet provided in our breakthrough Weekend Sanskrit Level I and/or Home Study programs.
 The Institute makes the study of Sanskrit simple and enjoyable.

-Do you want to learn useful tips and strategies for self-development?
-Then listen and subscribe to The Kundalini Chronicles Podcast.
+Do you want to hear more poetry from Scott?
+Then listen and subscribe to The Kundalini Chronicles podcast.
 Enjoy each episode!